Vertech Academy LogoVERTECH

 When should I seek professional help for test anxiety?

-Seek professional help when test anxiety consistently causes you to underperform despite adequate preparation, or when it disrupts sleep, eating, or daily functioning beyond exam week.
-Most university counseling centers offer short-term cognitive behavioral therapy (CBT) that is specifically effective for test anxiety - typically 4-6 sessions, and usually free for enrolled students.
+If anxiety is consistently causing you to underperform despite being prepared, or if it is affecting your sleep, eating, or daily functioning beyond exam week, talk to a counselor.
+Most university counseling centers offer short-term cognitive behavioral therapy (CBT) that is specifically effective for test anxiety — often 4-6 sessions, and usually free for enrolled students.
+Self-help techniques like Pressure Inoculation and the Worry Dump work well alongside professional support.
+The students who recover fastest combine both approaches.

 #Exam Anxiety#Test Anxiety#Study Techniques#Pressure Inoculation#Worry Dump#Stress Management